 Did you find him to be down to earth, or did he have a celebrity air about him?

 The most down to earth celebrity I’ve ever met was Mark Wahlberg.
 He’s just like he is in the movies; he’s just this tough guy.
 He was walking around, didn’t have any bodyguards with him or anything.

 I think the funniest thing was he was walking behind me to driver intros, and you know at California you walk underneath that little tunnel.
 Well three people stopped me for my autograph and they didn’t even ask him for his autograph because they had no idea it was him — because why would he be there?
 So I think that was kind of funny.

 11. What’s something about yourself you’d like to improve?

-I don’t know who the next interview is with, but do you have a general question that I can ask another driver?
+I don’t know who the next interview is going to be with.
+Do you have a general question I could ask a driver?